eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/datetime.md

 - Immutable: manipulating the instance of time in a `DateTime` value object will always return a new instance instead of mutating the existing.
 - Timezone aware:  `DateTime` instances by default are constructed in the timezone of the WordPress Site or UTC.
 They can also be constructed using a designated timezone string (such as `America/New_York`).
 - Offset aware:  `DateTime` instances can also be constructed with a provided offset value.
 Any methods receiving an offset will default to any offset currently set for the site this script runs on.
-- Locale aware:  For `i81n`, the locale can be provided (i.e. `en-ca`) and any displayed date and time strings (via methods like `toFormat`) will use that locale.
+- Locale aware:  For `i81n`, the locale can be provided (eg. `en-ca`) and any displayed date and time strings (via methods like `toFormat`) will use that locale.
 Be aware, however, that currently `DateTime` value objects only have the locales that are bundled with moment.
 For all methods receiving a `locale` argument, the locale defaults to the site's locale.
 If the user is logged in to the WordPress site, the default locale will be the user's set locale (not the site's locale).

 ## Installation/Loading: